Change Management in Healthcare: Best Practices

 Want to understand the scope and impact of change management in healthcare?
 Take a look at these examples.

-1. Implementation of electronic health record (EHR) systems
+1. Introducing a new electronic health record (EHR) system

 Digital transformation in healthcare has evolved paper-based records into enterprise electronic health record (EHR) systems that hospitals and providers rely on for day-to-day operations.
 This shift, which makes up a large part of modern healthcare, requires careful planning and execution.
 Patient data must be accurately transferred.
 Workflows should also be optimized for new technology.